daanvdh/JavaForger/README.md

 	</#list>
 	    .isEquals();
 	}

+## Features

+- Generated class code will be merged recursively.
+- By default existing code (fields, constructors, methods) will not be overridden, setting via JavaForgerConfiguration::setOverride.
+- By default code will be inserted in the following order; a) fields, constructors, methods, classes b) public, 'no access modifier', protected, private.
+This can be overridden via StaticJavaForgerConfiguration::setMerger.
+- Required imports for any field f in a template can be added by:

+	<#list f.typeImports as import>
+	import ${import};
+	</#list>

+- Initialization values for a field f are unique per type and can used by:

+	${field.type} ${field.name} = ${field.init1};

 ## Roadmap

-- Improving the code merger so that a user can configure where and how code will be inserted.
-- Automatically determining required imports for types coming from the input class so that these can be added to the merge class.
-- Improve generation of test input data so that every value is unique for the whole test.
 - Create eclipse plugin to execute customly created templates without having to specify the input class manually.
 - Automatically format java classes after inserting code.
 - Create data flow graph for simple methods to be able to generate unit test code.